 Sheepadoodle Grooming Tutorials

 Before you get your clippers and scissors and start grooming, make sure you know all the Sheepadoodle grooming basics.
-To make things easier for you, check out our step-by-step video tutorials on how to groom Doodles.
+To make things easier for you, check out our online video course on how to groom Doodles at home.

 Frequently Asked Questions

 The more regularly you do it, the easier it will be.
 Firstly, regular upkeep means that you have less tangles, knots, and undercoat to deal with.
 Secondly, practice makes perfect.
 Over time you’ll definitely figure out some tips and tricks of your own when grooming your Sheepadoodle.

 For the face, use smaller grooming tools like scissors and handle them with caution.
 We recommend you groom your Doodle’s face last, as dogs enjoy this part of grooming the least.
 Here you can find all of our face grooming articles.

 It depends on the type of coat your Sheepadoodle has.
 If your Doodle has inherited the Sheepdog-type coat, they most likely have an undercoat.

 To groom your Doodle at home, you need the correct tools and equipment.
 Consider your Doodle’s coat type and their unique needs.
 Do they have sensitive skin?
 Are they prone to matting?
 Does your Doodle have an undercoat?
 This will help you determine what types of brushes and other tools you will need.
 Have a look at our at-home Doodle grooming articles.